mjmlio/mjml/packages/mjml-text/README.md

 ## mj-text

-This tag allows you to display text and HTML in your email and has shorthand attributes for easily styling its children.
+This tag allows you to display text and HTML in your email.

  ```xml
 <mjml>